-Type an angle into the rotate box and press "...".
-Positive angles rotate anti-clockwise and negative angles rotate clockwise.
+Type an angle into the rotate box and press "-\".
+Xara will remember the angle of rotation you enter.
+Positive angles will rotate anti-clockwise and negative angles will rotate clockwise, the same direction as the symbol.

 Click the arrows to the right to nudge the rotate angle.